Department of The Arts: Printmaking

 - Course learning goals are assessed with group critiques of all assignments, based on the successful design, execution and completion of specific projects, and on the appropriate use of tools and shop safety practices.

 - At least two individual critiques with the instructor are held each semester, to assess projects using the above criteria and to review students' overall progress.

-Reference, Resource, or Learning Materials to be used by Students:Slides, video, digital technology by instructor, and field trip to a museum are incorporated.
-See course format.
+Reference, Resource, or Learning Materials to be used by Student:Slides, video, digital technology by instructor, and field trip to a museum are incorporated.
+See course syllabus.